pop-os/system76-power/README.md

 which GPIOs are display ports (`*_HPD`).
 The corresponding `GPP_*` entry in `coreboot-collector.txt` will have the port/pin tuple.

+##### Muxed DisplayPort

+Some models have muxed DisplayPort ouput from mDP and USB-C. These units have a separate data switch pin that is used to determine which output is used.

 #### AMD-based systems

 A MMIO region for FCH GPIO controls is used to detect external display plug